-Precautions for Aerosol-Generating Procedure
+Precautions for Aerosol-Generating Procedures

-- 1. In addition to PPE, there should be increased caution in aerosol-generating procedures.
-(BVM, suctioning, emergency airways, nebulizers, CPAP, ect) - 2.
-N95 masks or higher, instead of surgical masks, shall be worn by responders for aeosol-generating procedures. - 3.
-Keep the patient and aerosolization away from others without PPE (e.g. bystanders, EMS personnel not in PEE, etc.)
+- 1. In addition to PPE, there should be increased caution in aerosol-generating procedures (BVM, suctioning, emergency airways, nebulizers, CPAP, etc.) - 2.
+N95 masks or higher, instead of surgical mask, shall be worn by responders for aerosol-generating procedures. - 3.
+Keep patient and aerosolization away from others without PPE (e.g., bystanders, EMS personnel not in PPE, etc.). - 4.
+The use of HEPA filters for all procedures are considered best practice when available. - 5.
+When treating patients in the ambulance, activate patient compartment exhaust fan at maximum level. - 6.
+Isolate cab from treatment area when possible. - 7.
+Providing an aerosolizing procedure in a closed ambulance should be avoided, when possible.